peteroupc/peteroupc.github.io/colorgen.md

 **Characterization tables.** In printing industry practice, a given printing condition is characterized by finding out how it forms colors using different mixtures of inks.
 This is usually done by printing CMYK color "patches" and using a [color measurement device](https://peteroupc.github.io/suppcolor.html#Color_Measurement_Devices) to measure their [CIELAB](#CIELAB) colors under standardized lighting and measurement conditions.

-The International Color Consortium maintains a [list of standardized conversions](http://www.color.org/chardata/drsection1.xalter) of CMYK color "patches", usually to CIELAB colors relative to the D50 white point, for different standardized printing conditions.
+The International Color Consortium maintains a [list of standardized conversions](http://www.color.org/chardata/drsection1.xalter) of CMYK color "patches", usually to CIELAB colors, for different standardized printing conditions.
 Such conversions are generally known as _characterization data_ or _characterization tables_.

 Given a CMYK-to-CIELAB characterization table, a CMYK color can be converted to and from a CIELAB color by multidimensional interpolation of the table's "patches".<sup>[(22)](#Note22)</sup>